 "He is."
 Dahl agreed.

-Purifier looked at Eve, eyes watering, and said, "It's unfair you weep so for him.
+Purifier looked at Eve, eyes watering, and said, "It's unfair you weep so for a man that has used you.
 But have only poison in your heart for me.
 Have I not loved you, too?"
 Then he fell face down in the dirt as his last bloody breath leaked out of his gaping mouth.

 "And it's unfair you used that poison against him."
 Eve replied and turned back to Kearyn, already knowing he was gone too.